Recovery High School FAQs

-Students enrolling have already established their motivation to achieve and maintain their sobriety.
-As part of the intake process, each student develops their own individualized recovery plan that documents the activities they will participate in to support their sobriety.
-Each school has a licensed substance abuse counselor on staff as well as certified peer recovery coaches.
-Recovery will meet regularly with the students to monitor and provide counseling on their recovery plan and any other addiction related issues.
-Recovery staff also works with the student’s alternative peer group counselors, sponsors, parents, and therapists to create a team of support for the student.
-In addition to the individual counseling, recovery based groups are incorporated into the daily classroom curriculum.
-Students in the recovery program will also participate in 12-step meetings and sober activities for young people in recovery.
+Students enrolling have already established their motivation to achieve and maintain their recovery from drugs and alcohol.
+As part of the intake process, each student develops their own individualized recovery plan that documents the activities they will participate in to support their recovery.
+Each school has a Licensed Chemical Dependency Counselor (LCDC) on staff as well as a Peer Recovery Support Specialist (PRSS).
+Staff will meet regularly with the students to monitor and provide support on their recovery plan and any other substance-related issues.
+Recovery staff also works with the student’s alternative peer group leader, sponsors, parents, and therapists to create a team of support for the student.
+In addition to the individual support, recovery-based groups are incorporated into the daily classroom curriculum.
+Students in the recovery program will participate in 12-step meetings and sober activities for young people in recovery.
 Our program also has a morning check-in group specific to our students, which allows the opportunity to check in on how things are going for them and to hold themselves or other students accountable when appropriate.
-Recovery high schools incorporate a strong peer culture in which all students identify as having an addiction and have made a commitment to support their fellow students as they face the challenges associated with early recovery.
+Recovery high schools incorporate a strong peer culture in which all students identify as having a substance use disorder and have made a commitment to support their fellow students as they face the challenges associated with early recovery.

 What the curriculum does this school use?

-The curriculum through Anne Frank Inspire Academy, a school within the Braination Charter School District, adhere to state standards in all subjects, including the core areas of language arts, mathematics, science, and social studies.
-In order to fully address student needs, Braination has designed a “three-tiered curriculum” that not only meets state standards but also helps students follow their passions and become self-directed learners.
-For more information on Anne Frank Inspire Academy, please visit: https://www.annefrankia.com/Home
+The curriculum through Inspire Academies public charter district adheres to state standards in all subjects, including the core areas of language arts, mathematics, science, and social studies.
+In order to fully address student needs, Inspire Academies has designed a “three-tiered curriculum” that not only meets state standards but also helps students follow their passions and become self-directed learners.

 How old do I have to be to attend?

 Rise Inspire Academy accepts students within grade levels 9-12.